 Lyn’s research hacks: Data analysis

 We seem to be bombarded these days with media advising us about various 'life hacks'.
 A Google search provides the definition of a life hack as "a strategy or technique adopted in order to manage one's time and daily activities in a more efficient way".
 I’m always keen to work more efficiently on my research, so I thought I’d coin the phrase 'research hack', which I define as “a strategy or technique adopted in order to manage one's research in a more efficient way”.
-This is the first in a series of blog posts that provides hacks for various aspects of the research process, such as data analysis, writing, and using applications such as NVivo, SPSS and Trello.
-This first blog focuses on the data analysis process.
+This is the first in a series of blog posts that provides hacks for various aspects of the research process.

 Hack #1: Don’t forget the ‘garbage in, garbage out’ rule